Spectrum Range: Eruptive history

-Volcanism during the Holocene created subaerial cinder cones and lava flows on the northwestern and southwestern sides of the Spectrum Range, all of which are part of the Big Raven Formation.
+Volcanism during the Holocene (Note: Many geologically recent eruptions in Canada have not been radiometrically dated.
+Instead, a Holocene age is inferred because the volcanic deposits do not show signs of having been overridden by the Cordilleran Ice Sheet, which completely retreated about 11,000 years ago.) created subaerial cinder cones and lava flows on the northwestern and southwestern sides of the Spectrum Range, all of which are part of the Big Raven Formation.
 The basaltic Mess Lake Lava Field on the northwestern flank issued from three cinder cones adjacent to the edge of the Mess Creek Escarpment.
 Lava from the two oldest cones flowed to the west and probably cascaded over the escarpment into Mess Creek valley.
 The youngest cinder cone, The Ash Pit, formed at the south end of the Mess Lake Lava Field and was the source of a northeasterly-trending tephra deposit on the Kitsu Plateau.
-An eruption near the northern edge of the Arctic Lake Plateau created the isolated Nahta Cone on the southwestern flank of the Spectrum Range, which was the source of a narrow, 3 km long basaltic lava flow that travelled northward into the head of Nahta Creek.
-Volcanic activity on the southern flank of Kuno Peak at the southwestern end of the Spectrum Range created a cinder cone that was subsequently destroyed by landsliding on Kuno Peak.
-This cinder cone also produced a basaltic lava flow, but it was later buried under debris from the landsliding.
-Although volcanic activity at the Spectrum Range continued into the current Holocene epoch, the last eruption is unknown.
+An eruption near the northern edge of the Arctic Lake Plateau created the isolated Nahta Cone on the southwestern flank of the Spectrum Range; this cone was the source of a narrow, 3 km long basaltic lava flow that travelled northward into the head of Nahta Creek.
+Volcanic activity on the southern flank of Kuno Peak at the southwestern end of the Spectrum Range created a cinder cone that was subsequently destroyed by landsliding.
+This cinder cone also produced a basaltic lava flow, but the landsliding on Kuno Peak has buried it under debris.
+Although volcanic activity at the Spectrum Range continued into the current Holocene epoch, the date of the last eruption is unknown.